 Conversely, you could sleep in the airport.
 Several modern airports (such as Amsterdam) offer sleeping areas.
 Just be sure to do some research about how kosher it is in your destination; not all airports take kindly to your public snoozing.
 It’s also a risk if you’ve got a lot of carry-ons, as sleeping means taking your attention away from your goods.

 If you’re traveling frequently, it may be worth paying for VIP access to lounges where you can access food, entertainment and in some cases a much safer area to catch your nap.

 Some of us travel to get away from the regular grind, but many also travel for business purposes.
 Chances are good you’ve got a mobile phone or tablet; both can be great tools for killing time during a layover.

 A good set of headphones with a Netflix subscription can keep you entertained for hours, batteries willing.
 If you’re traveling abroad, you may run into problems unless you’re running a Virtual Private Network (VPN) app, as Netflix restricts content based on locale.
 You may want to consider a subscription anyway, so you can safely access airport WiFi without worrying about the risks (if anyone can use it, expect hackers to be on the prowl).

-Of course there’s always a mobile game to play.
+Of course, there’s always a mobile game to play such as w88.com.
 Did you know you can even play Monopoly or Uno with people online?
 Bringing some board games seems like a bit of an inconvenience, but you can make up for that with your mobile tech.

 Virtually all airports (Amsterdam not exception) will have some way to charge your devices, but it helps to bring an extra battery or backup charger.
 You may find yourself stuck somewhere without outlets, and it sucks to run out of power while traveling.